 Not all of us enjoy playing the miles game.
 Well for those of us, there are other cards that offer other incentives in exchange for the annual fee.

 The American Express Platinum Credit Card:

 The American Express Platinum Credit Card is one such card.
-The first year annual fee is waived, so you get to enjoy all the dining privileges under the Love Dining programme.
-The dining programme entitles you to up to 50% off some of Singapore’s finest restaurants in hotels and beyond.
+One of the best reasons to get the American Express Platinum Credit Card is the Love Dining programme.
+The dining programme entitles you to up to 50% off at some of Singapore’s finest restaurants in hotels and beyond.
 If you’re a foodie and can afford these experiences, you’ll find making back your annual fee a breeze.